Satellite television: Direct-to-home and direct broadcast satellite

 Direct-to-home (DTH) can either refer to the communications satellites themselves that deliver service or the actual television service.
 Most satellite television customers in developed television markets get their programming through a direct broadcast satellite (DBS) provider.
-Signals are transmitted using Ku band (12 to 18 GHz) and are completely digital which means it has high picture and stereo sound quality.
+Signals are transmitted using Ku band (12 to 18 GHz) and are completely digital which allows for higher picture and sound quality.

 Programming for satellite television channels comes from multiple sources and may include live studio feeds.
 The broadcast center assembles and packages programming into channels for transmission and, where necessary, encrypts the channels.
 The signal is then sent to the uplink where it is transmitted to the satellite.
 With some broadcast centers, the studios, administration and up-link are all part of the same campus.
 The satellite then translates and broadcasts the channels.

 Most systems use the DVB-S standard for transmission.
 With pay television services, the data stream is encrypted and requires proprietary reception equipment.
 While the underlying reception technology is similar, the pay television technology is proprietary, often consisting of a conditional-access module and smart card.
 This measure assures satellite television providers that only authorized, paying subscribers have access to pay television content but at the same time can allow free-to-air channels to be viewed even by the people with standard equipment available in the market.

 Some countries operate satellite television services which can be received for free, without paying a subscription fee.
 This is called free-to-air satellite television.
 Germany is likely the leader in free-to-air with approximately 250 digital channels (including 83 HDTV channels and various regional channels) broadcast from the Astra 19.2°E satellite constellation.
 These are not marketed as a DBS service, but are received in approximately 18 million homes, as well as in any home using the Sky Deutschland commercial DBS system.
 All German analogue satellite broadcasts ceased on 30 April 2012.